 If Focus status shows disabled, appears greyed out, or you are unable to activate it, you need to make sure ‘Share across devices’ is turned on.

 For that, go to Settings > Focus.
 Turn on the toggle for Share across devices.

-If iCloud is added and you are still unable to activate Share across devices, try enabling Two-factor authentication for the iCloud account.
-For that, go to Settings > [Your name] > Password & security > Two-factor authentication.
+In case you are unable to turn on the Share across device option, make sure an iCloud account is added to your device.
+If iCloud is added and you are still unable to activate Share across devices, try enabling Two-factor authentication for the iCloud account by going to Settings > [Your name] > Password & security > Two-factor authentication.
 Follow the on-screen instructions.

 Frequently Asked Questions

-What Is Meant by Notify Anyway
+What Is meant by Notify Anyway in iMessage?